Jenny Macklin: Opposition (2013–2019)

 Following the ALP's defeat at the 2013 federal election, Macklin endorsed Anthony Albanese for the leadership of the party.
 Albanese was defeated by Bill Shorten in the leadership vote.
 Macklin was included in Shorten's shadow ministry and retained her place until announcing her retirement, holding the portfolios of families and payments (2013–2016), disability reform (2013–2016) and families and social services (2016–2018).

 Macklin announced her retirement from politics on 6 July 2018, effective at the 2019 federal election.

 Later activities

 In June 2020, Macklin and former Victorian Labor Premier Steve Bracks were appointed as administrators of the Victorian branch of the Australian Labor Party by the party's National Executive until early 2021, after allegations of branch-stacking by Victorian minister Adem Somyurek were revealed.
 The pair will review the state party's operations and provide detailed recommendations to tackle the issue of branch-stacking within the party.

+In 2022, Macklin was appointed as chair of the Economic Inclusion Advisory Committee, a panel which publishes yearly recommendations to government on the adequacy of welfare payments.
+Macklin was also appointed to the Australian University Accords panel in 2022 by education minister Jason Clare.
+The panel published a final report in 2024 recommending reforms to Australia's higher education system.

+Honours

+Macklin was appointed as a Companion of the Order of Australia in the 2023 King's Birthday Honours for "eminent service to the people and Parliament of Australia, to social welfare, particularly the introduction of paid parental leave and the National Disability Insurance Scheme, and to the Indigenous community".